FabricMC/fabric-docs/develop/data-generation/enchantments.md

 @[code transcludeWith=:::register-enchantment](@/reference/latest/src/main/java/com/example/docs/enchantment/ModEnchantments.java)

-Now we're ready to add the generator.
+Now, we're ready to add the generator.
 In the datagen package, create a class that extends `FabricDynamicRegistryProvider`.
-In this newly created class, add a constructor that matches `super` and implement the `configure` and `getName` methods.
+In this newly created class, add a constructor that matches `super`, and implement the `configure` and `getName` methods.

 @[code transcludeWith=:::provider](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModEnchantmentGenerator.java)